-There are a lot of variables to contemplate when you invest in a new furnace:
+There are several variables to contemplate when you invest in a new furnace:

 - What is your budget for a new furnace?